MattNikonorov/ATA-interview-blog_post/README.md

 Using the 'nano' command, you can easily edit and work with remote files inside virtual machines inside your terminal.

-## The file operations with the nano command
-Here I'll be showing you how to work with the 'nano' command in terminal, as well as demonstrating and explaning the basic, as well as more advanced operations with the 'nano' command.

-### Installation and working with 'nano'
+## Prerequisitries
-If you don't already have nano installed, you can install it with:
+If you don't already have nano installed on your virtual machine, you can install it with:

 Mac: `brew install nano`